Shilling: Abbreviation and slang

-British Empire
+British Empire and Commonwealth

 Australian shillings

 Australian shillings, twenty of which made up one Australian pound, were first issued in 1910, with the Australian coat of arms on the reverse and King Edward VII on the face.
 The coat of arms design was retained through the reign of King George V until a new ram's head design was introduced for the coins of King George VI.
 This design continued until the last year of issue in 1963.
 In 1966, Australia's currency was decimalised and the shilling was replaced by a ten cent coin (Australian), where 10 shillings made up one Australian dollar.

 The slang term for a shilling coin in Australia was "deener".
 The slang term for a shilling as currency unit was "bob", the same as in the United Kingdom.

-After 1966, shillings continued to circulate, as they were replaced by 10-cent coins of the same size and weight.
+After 1966, shillings continued to circulate, as they were replaced by ten-cent coins of the same size and weight.

 New Zealand shilling

 New Zealand shillings, twenty of which made up one New Zealand pound, were first issued in 1933 and featured the image of a Maori warrior carrying a taiaha "in a warlike attitude" on the reverse.
-In 1967, New Zealand's currency was decimalised and the shilling was replaced by a ten cent coin of the same size and weight.
-Ten cent coins minted through the remainder of the 1960s included the legend "ONE SHILLING" on the reverse.
-Smaller 10-cent coins were introduced in 2006.
+In 1967, New Zealand's currency was decimalised and the shilling was replaced by a ten-cent coin of the same size and weight.
+Ten-cent coins minted through the remainder of the 1960s included the legend "ONE SHILLING" on the reverse.
+Smaller ten-cent coins were introduced in 2006.